 To give assurance to the afflicted.

 (This organization developed a corresponding goal to serve everyone within one minute.)

 To preserve plants, animals, and natural communities that represent the diversity of life on Earth by protecting the lands and water they need to survive.

 Christian Congregation (with thanks to George Villa)

 For 23 free and fun ways to make your mission visible, click here.

-For how to update your mission statement as part of an on-going strategic planning effort, click here.
+Do you want to update your mission statement as part of a strategic planning effort?
+Click here.